survivejs/webpack-book/manuscript/developing/03_configuring_hmr.md

 ## Defining Configuration for HMR

-If you set up WDS through webpack configuration, you have to attach WDS specific options to a `devServer` field and enable `HotModuleReplacementPlugin`.
-Also, you need to combine the new configuration with the old one so that it doesn't get applied to the production build as HMR doesn't have any value there.
+Although we are have already added the WDS plugin, the webpack config object has special `devServer` field used to configure WDS which we will use to enable `HotModuleReplacementPlugin`.
+We will also need to combine the new configuration with the old one so that it doesn't get applied to the production build as HMR has no value there.

 Consider the basic setup below: